 The buyer must also disclose the liquid funds that they have available to purchase the business.
 In many instances, extrinsic evidence of ‘proof of funds’ may be required.
 Buyers should not be given confidential listing information unless they are financially qualified.
 Some deals involve seller-financing or external financing through the Small Business Administration (SBA).
 In such instances, the buyer still must disclose their liquid funds available, especially since a buyer may still have to put down a substantial portion of the purchase price in cash at closing.

-If seller-financing is available, the seller himself or herself must also qualify the buyer.
-After all, the buyer will be basically seeking a loan from the seller, and the seller has the right to qualitatively judge whether the buyer will make good on the loan.
+A seller-financed business sale means that the seller will hold back part of the purchase price in the form of a Note owed to it by the buyer.
+In a seller-financed deal, the seller should qualitatively judge whether the buyer will make good on the loan.
 The seller should ask questions about the buyer’s knowledge of the industry, prior work experience, and specific plans as to how they will operate the company post-closing.
 Depending on the buyers’ answers, it is the seller’s sole discretion as to whether they will give seller-financing.

 - External financing backed by the SBA (via a bank lender) is also an option for many buyers.

 - The main factors here are the strength and transparency of the financials of the subject business.

 - This involves a number of factors such as the buyer’s ability to put down a significant deposit (usually 10-20 percent) of the purchase price, the buyer’s willingness to pledge their personal assets against the loan, the buyer’s work experience in the subject industry, and the buyer’s overall financial health.

-- Some industries – particularly construction related businesses or any business requiring licensing – demands that the buyer have prior work experience in the specific industry of the subject business.
+- Some industries – particularly construction related businesses or any business requiring licensing – demand that the buyer have prior work experience in the specific industry of the subject business.

 Give Martin at Five Star Business Brokers a call today to figure out which business you are qualified to purchase.
 It never hurts to ask and the advice is free!